artur-szpot/mug-of-joe/README.md

 The database is a free service provided by [remotemysql.com](https://remotemysql.com/).

 # Prerequisites
-Visual Studio 2019 or .NET.
+* Visual Studio 2017 version 15.7 or higher
+* .NET Core 2.1 and a few other packages which should be automatically collected by the Studio

 # Description
 A simple Web Api allowing for CRUD operations on a set of Product entities, defined as follows: